PHACDataHub/dns/README.md

 After the PR is reviewed and merged, the config connector will provision / link the resources.

-Once done, you can add other types of DNS record sets to your zone with the registered DNS name.
+Once done, you can add other types of DNS record sets to your zone with the registered DNS name.sdfgsdfgsdfgsdfg